Divorce law by country: Recognizing of foreign divorces in Canada

+Canadian courts exhibit inconsistent recognition of foreign divorces, exemplified by Antonyuk v Antonyuk versus cases like Pratt v.
+Korculanic.
+While Antonyuk recognized a foreign divorce based on irrelevant precedents Essa v Mekawi and Wilson v Kovalev, other similar cases, such as Pratt v.
+Korculanic, 2025 ONSC 5707, have resulted in non-recognition, citing a fundamental denial of natural justice.
+This divergence underscores a significant lack of jurisprudential clarity regarding foreign divorce recognition.

 Separation

 Most provinces of Canada do not have the concept of legal separation.
 Sometimes, when people say they are legally separated, they mean that they have entered into a legally binding agreement, sometimes called a Separation Agreement, a Divorce Agreement, a Custody, Access and Property Agreement, or Minutes of Settlement.
 These types of agreements are usually prepared by lawyers, signed in front of witnesses, and legal advice is given to both parties signing the agreement.
 These types of agreements will, in most cases, be upheld by the courts.

 However, legal separation is available in the province of Saskatchewan, upon application to the Court of King's Bench.
 Legal separation is distinct from a divorce and does not end the marriage.

 Alberta

 In Alberta, The Family Law Act gives clear guidelines to family members, lawyers and judges about the rights and responsibilities of family members.
 It does not cover divorce, and matters involving family property, and child protection matters.
 The Family Law Act replaces the Domestic Relations Act, the Maintenance Order Act, the Parentage and Maintenance Act, and parts of the Provincial Court Act and the Child, Youth and Family Enhancement Act.
 The Family Law Act can be viewed and printed from the Alberta King's Printer website.

 One goes to the Court of Queen's Bench of Alberta to obtain a declaration of parentage for all purposes if someone has the property to be divided or protected court and or for a declaration of irreconcilability.